noodlemctwoodle/pf-azure-sentinel/README.md

 For Deployments please use the [Logstash Guide](Logstash-Configuration/README.md)

-This project exposes the following pfSense data points to Azure Sentinel:
+This project exposes the following pfSense/OPNsense data points to Azure Sentinel:

 </br>